laragento/docs/catalog-product.md

 <a name="introduction"></a>
 ## Introduction
-The `Laragento\Catalog\Support\Facades\ProductFacade` provides an easy access point to common tasks related to catalog products.
+The `Laragento\Catalog\Support\Facades\ProductFacade` provides a easy access point to common tasks related to catalog products.
 Below you see how you can use the Facade in your custom controller.
 The 4 newest products will be returned to your template.